flhofer/docker_tutorial/#2_Compose/README.md

 ## Swarm

 An extension of a composition is a Swarm.
-Docker swarm is only one of a few ways to use multiple nodes to provide a particular service.
-The [Voting App][3] example of the tutorial shows how an application can use parallelized instances.
+Docker Swarm is one of several ways to use multiple nodes to provide a particular service.
+The [Voting App][3] example in the tutorial shows how an application can use parallelized instances.
 With multiple nodes, the service can be spawned on many servers or virtual instances.
-If you didn't try it out yet, do it now.
+If you have not tried it out yet, do it now.

 :grey_question: So, when is this really useful?
 Who might be applying this technology?